 We do not have any other credit agreements and believe that our existing cash, cash equivalents and investments, together with cash flow from operations, will provide liquidity sufficient to meet the below stated needs and fund our operations for the next twelve months.
 There can be no assurance, however, that SurModics' business will continue to generate cash flows at current levels, and disruptions in financial markets may negatively impact our ability to access capital in a timely manner and on attractive terms, if at all.
-Our anticipated liquidity needs for the remainder of fiscal 2011 include, but are not limited to, the following: general capital expenditures in the range of \$1.5 million to \$3.0 million; contingent consideration payments of up to \$5.9 million based on achievement of certain business objectives, related to our acquisition of SurModics Pharma, as well as the purchase of certain assets from PR Pharmaceuticals, Inc.; and any amounts associated with the repurchase of common stock under the authorization discussed above.
+Our anticipated liquidity needs for the remainder of fiscal 2011 include, but are not limited to, the following: general capital expenditures in the range of \$0.5 million to \$1.0 million; potential contingent consideration payments of up to \$5.9 million based on achievement of certain business objectives, related to our acquisition of SurModics Pharma, as well as the purchase of certain assets from PR Pharmaceuticals, Inc.; and any amounts associated with the repurchase of common stock under the authorization discussed above.
 While the contingent consideration timing and amounts are uncertain, we anticipate the amounts could be paid through fiscal 2012.

 Customer Concentrations.
 Our licensed technologies provide royalty revenue to SurModics, which represents the largest revenue stream to the Company.
 We have licenses with a diverse base of customers and certain customers have multiple products using our technology.
-While there has been a decline in royalty revenue from our largest customer, Cordis Corporation, a Johnson & Johnson company, we anticipate this royalty stream will reach the minimum level per the agreement within the next year and, compared with current levels, will not have a significant impact to the results of operations and cash flow.
-In addition, no other individual customer product using licensed technology constitutes more than 5% of SurModics' total revenue.
-Further, our licensing arrangements with many of our customers, including our significant customers, cover many licensed products that each separately generate royalty revenue.
+There has been a decline in royalty revenue from our largest customer, Cordis Corporation, a Johnson & Johnson company, and with their June 2011 announcement of the cessation of the manufacture of the CYPHER® and CYPHER SELECT® Plus stents by the end of 2011, our royalty stream from this customer reached the contractual \$1 million minimum level per the agreement in the third quarter of fiscal 2011.
+We expect the royalty to be at the minimum level in the fourth quarter, and thereafter we expect an earned royalty amount which is below the minimum level, until the products are no longer sold.
+No other individual customer product using licensed technology constitutes more than 5% of SurModics' total revenue.
+Further, our licensing agreements with many of our customers, including our significant customers, cover many licensed products that each separately generate royalty revenue.
 This situation reduces the potential risk to our operations that may result from reduced sales (or the termination of a license) of a single product for any specific customer.